The Melanated Nation

 Now you’re stuck under a black cloud after slipping on black ice during Black Friday.
 On Black Sunday you decide to purchase products off the Black market while smoking cigarettes that will eventually give you Black lungs.

 You try to hide your smoking from your significant other, but your siblings try to blackmail you and threaten to reveal your secrete vice.
-This angers you and makes you wonder if your siblings work for the Black Prince or the Prince of Darkness….need I say more?

-So when we say things like Black people, black pride, black family, black history, black lives, black love, black girl magic…what are we really speaking into existence?
+So when we say things like Black people, black pride, black family, black history, black lives, black love, black girl magic, what are we really speaking into existence?

 The truth is we are not black!
 And you should not refer to yourself as Black.
 We are not what “they” have created.